postsharp/postsharp-emails/60-creating-aspects-intro.md

 This admittedly simple example still serves to illustrate that creating custom aspects shouldn't be seen as a daunting task.

 The Metalama Documentation has a lot of information on [creating custom aspects](https://doc.postsharp.net/metalama/conceptual/aspects).

-If you'd like to learn more about Metalama in general, visit our [website](https://www.postsharp.net/metalama).

-Why not join us on [Slack](https://www.postsharp.net/slack) where you can keep up with what's new and get answers to any technical questions that you might have.